ed-andre/betterjobs-snow/docs/enhancement-tracker_021-030.md

 The first scenario requires complex solutions involving schema evolution and source system monitoring.
 The second scenario represents actionable development errors that can be detected and resolved quickly through automated validation.

 ### Description
-Implement a Dagster sensor that periodically validates all database views by attempting to execute them and detecting schema-related failures.
-The sensor will focus on detecting development-induced schema drift (missing columns, renamed tables, incorrect joins) rather than complex source system schema evolution.
+Implement a Dagster asset with scheduled execution that validates all database views by attempting to execute them and detecting schema-related failures.
+The asset-based approach provides superior logging, monitoring, and historical tracking compared to sensors.
+The validation focuses on detecting development-induced schema drift (missing columns, renamed tables, incorrect joins) rather than complex source system schema evolution.

 ### Business Justification
 - **Early Detection**: Catch view schema issues before they impact downstream analytics and reporting